Is A Financial Advisor Worth It?

 A fiduciary has a duty to always act in the best interest of a client, while adhering to a sustainability standard means you’ll get suitable advice, but not necessarily in your best interest.

 With all these gains, one can hardly question the value they add to the lives of their clients.
-It’s more a matter of finding the advisor that you can trust, be open and sincere with.
+It’s more a matter of finding the advisor that you can trust, be open and sincere with, and understanding the financial advisor worth.
 You may also want to check out our post on Pension Transfers.